bxxf/raycast-battery-power-mode/README.md

-# Set Battery Power Mode
+# Raystack Battery Power Mode Extension

 Toggles between high/low power mode on macOS.
 This is particulary useful when need to switch between power modes quickly.